JonArbell/phish-alert-frontend/README.md

 # PhishShield: AI-Enhanced URL Protection (Gmail Extension)

 ## Overview
-PhishGuard is a browser extension designed to enhance email security by helping users identify potential phishing links within Gmail.
-The system detects user interactions with email links, prompts users for permission to verify the safety of the URL, and warns them if any link is flagged as unsafe.
+**PhishShield** is a browser extension designed to enhance email security by helping users identify potential phishing links within Gmail.
+The system monitors user interactions with email links, prompts users for permission to verify the URL's safety, and provides warnings if a link is flagged as safe, suspicious, or phishing.

 ### Features
 - Real-time user interaction tracking for Gmail links.